 Around 1673, British Colonials from Bermuda saw the potential of the shallow and landlocked ponds on many of the islands in the Turks and Caicos.
 At the time, salt was a valuable essential used for food preservation, and hence commanded a high price.

 Although the early visitors simply raked the naturally occurring salt, it became obvious that production could be increased and the complex system of divided ponds, gates, channels, and pumps was born.

 Salt production continued and was the main source of income for the economy of the island for about 250 years.
-Several factors led to the industry’s demise in the early 1930's, yet the inefficiencies of the small scale of production was the primary cause of the industry's end.
+Several factors led to the industry’s demise in the early 1930s, yet the inefficiencies of the small scale of production was the primary cause of the industry’s end.

 The United States was the main destination of the country’s salt exports, even going back as far as the American Revolutionary War, when, despite the fact that Bermuda and the Turks and Caicos Islands were under the jurisdiction of Britain, salt was shipped to George Washington’s forces.

-Salt Cay saw a population height of around 700 people in the 1700's and 1800's.
+Salt Cay saw a population peak of around 700 people in the 1700s and 1800s.
 This number has generally been declining to this day.
 Many residents moved on to other islands in the Turks and Caicos, or the Bahamas.

 During World War II in 1941, a Hollywood film titled Bahama Passage was shot almost entirely on Salt Cay, and it starred Madeleine Carroll (known for her role in 39 Steps) and Stirling Hayden (known for roles in Dr. Strangelove and The Godfather).

 This movie was filmed during the last era of salt production, and the film gives a last glimpse at the operating salt industry.
 The windmills, gates, and locks were still functioning, and piles of salt ready for export stood.